ramongonze/privattacks/README.md

 Python package for re-identification and attribute inference attacks.

 ## Supported attacks
-- Probabilistic Re-identification.
+- Re-identification.
-- Probabilistic Attribute Inference.
+- Attribute Inference.

+### Settings
-- Vulnerability for a given combination of qids and/or sensitive attribute.
+- Posterior vulnerability for a given combination of qids and/or sensitive attribute.
-- Vulnerability for a subset of all possible combinations of QIDs.
-The parameters will include a min # qids and a max # qids.
+- Posterior vulnerability for a subset of all possible combinations of QIDs.
 - Parellel code.
-- Generate the histogram of vulnerabilities.
+- Generate the histogram of vulnerabilities (i.e., vulnerability per record).
-- For each # qids, select the combination that produced the maximum vulnerability.

 ## Usage
 Copy this repository to your local machine and, to install it, use